SadShrimpyy/Spigot-JavaDoc-Downloader/README.md

     javac -d ../build Main.java && cd .. && java -cp build Main

 ## TODO List / Known issues
-1. As now if you run more than once, this tool will download again all the javadocs.
-If you have already, just skip!
+1. ~~As now if you run more than once, this tool will download again all the javadocs.
+If you have already, just skip!~~ DONE